imageadhikari/Disease-Prediction/README.md

 # Disease-Prediction
-A model to predict diseases based on symptoms provided using the XGBClassifier of the eXtreme Gradient Boosting library.
+A model to predict diseases based on symptoms provided using the Gradient Boosting classifier.